 - Sun Valley- La Tuna Canyon

-SE applicants with a location in any of the above CPA’s (if you are unsure, check the map here) may still apply in Phase 3 Round 1 via the PCN route.
+SE applicants with a location in any of the above CPA’s may still apply in Phase 3 Round 1 via the PCN route.
 After application submission, the DCR will reroute the PCN application to the appropriate City Council’s office where the applicant must work with the councilmember to get a PCN finding before they can continue their application process with DCR.
 Applicants subject to PCN will also be required to pay a $1,499.00 PCN Fee within 10 days of submitting their application.
 The DCR will not accept, review, or process any application from an applicant located in area of Undue Concentration unless there is a PCN finding from City Council.

 As an aside, if you are planning on applying with an address in an area of Undue Concentration and then moving thereafter – BEWARE!
 After an application has been submitted, and throughout the licensing process, applicants are prohibited from changing the address of their proposed business premises.